edgexfoundry/edgex-docs/docs_src/microservices/core/metadata/Ch-Metadata.md

 Coming soon

-#### Writable

-The following settings are available in the `Writable.ProfileChage` section.

-- StrictDeviceProfileChanges
-- StrictDeviceProfileDeletes

 ## Device System Events

 Device System Events are events triggered by the add, update or delete of devices.
 A System Event DTO is published to the EdgeX MessageBus each time a new Device is added, an existing Device is updated or when an existing Device is deleted.